deepgram/web-next/content/blog/posts/how-to-use-whisper-openais-speech-recognition-model-in-1-minute/index.md

 tags:
   - speech-models
   - machine-learning
+seo:
+  title: "Try Whisper: OpenAI's Speech Recognition Model in 1 Minute"
+  description: Deepgram has made testing OpenAI's new open-sourced Whisper speech
+    recognition model easy as copy and paste.
+Try it today!
 ---
 OpenAI's newly released "Whisper" speech recognition model claims it can provide accurate transcriptions in multiple languages and even translate them to English.
 As Deepgram CEO, Scott Stephenson, recently tweeted "OpenAI + Deepgram is all good — rising tide lifts all boats."
 We're stoked to see others are buying into what we've been preaching for nearly a decade: end-to-end deep learning is the answer to speech-to-text.